Disclosure: I was a guest of Bisate lodge and Thousand Hills Africa. All opinions are always truthful and my own.

 The reforestation is made using indigenous species and it is expected that as the forest grows, the endemic species will return.
 Imagine a majestic mountain gorilla wandering in the common areas of the lodge.
 That would be a once in a lifetime experience.

 But this commitment will take years to materialise.
 Like with all other projects Wilderness Safaris sponsors and supports, conservation is a long-term game.
 The trees take years to grow and the area will not be ready to welcome wildlife until a few years from the opening of the lodge.
 Notwithstanding, even today, Bisate is remarkably close to some of the park gates used in the daily gorilla trekking excursions.
+If you go, take this gorilla packing list with you, it will definitely help with the planning.

 One morning, as we were walking in the nearby village getting to know the local culture and ways of life, we saw a couple of tourists walking with a ranger, they were just returning from the entry point to their gorilla trekking.
 Bisate is remarkably close to the mountain gorillas as it is.